Whenever dieting or weight loss comes up in conversation, it is likely that the ketogenic diet is brought up as well.

 Low-carb alternatives to:

-*Although vegetable oils are low-carb, keep in mind that cold-pressed oils contain more beneficial nutrients (like polyphenols) than oils extracted using heat and/or solvents
+*Although vegetable oils are low-carb, keep in mind that cold-pressed oils like extra virgin olive oil contain more beneficial nutrients (like polyphenols) than oils extracted using heat and/or solvents

 For a ketogenic diet to be complete, it must contain a variety of fresh produce, healthy fats, and proteins.
 The combination of fresh and frozen food will guarantee that you have a steady supply of keto-friendly veggies and fruits to use in your dishes as part of your low-carb menu plan for a week.